Home » Training

 Training

-The Federation of Foster Families of Nova Scotia administers the Introductory Level of Care training programs for foster parents on behalf of the Department of Community Services.
-The Federation also offers recruitment and training for foster parents to become program instructors.
-Introductory Level of Care Training consists of the following programs:
+The Federation of Foster Families of Nova Scotia administers training programs for foster caregivers on behalf of the Department of Community Services.
+The Federation also offers recruitment and training for foster caregivers to become program instructors.
+Training consists of the following programs:

 P.R.I.D.E Foster/Adopt Pre-Service Training Program

 P.R.I.D.E stands for Parent Resources for Information, Development and Education.
-The P.R.I.D.E Foster/Adopt Pre-Service Training Program is a training program for prospective foster/adoptive parents and is a model for the development and support of resource families.
-It is designed to strengthen the quality of family foster care and adoption services by providing a standardized, structured framework for recruiting, preparing, and selecting foster parents and adoptive parents.
-It also provides foster parent in-service training and ongoing professional development.
+The P.R.I.D.E Foster/Adopt Pre-Service Training Program is a training program for prospective foster caregivers & adoptive parents and is a model for the development and support of resource families.
+It is designed to strengthen the quality of family foster care and adoption services by providing a standardized, structured framework for recruiting, preparing, and selecting foster caregivers, and adoptive parents.
+It also provides foster caregiver in-service training and ongoing professional development.

-All prospective foster parents are required to complete the P.R.I.D.E Pre-Service Program in order to become approved as a Regular foster home and in order to attend other foster family training.
+All prospective foster caregivers are required to complete the P.R.I.D.E Pre-Service Program in order to become approved as a Regular foster home and in order to attend other foster family training.

 View our Referral Form

 The program is divided into nine sessions and can be presented individually as evening sessions or combined as full-day workshops.
-Training is facilitated by a Regional Foster Care/Adoption Recruitment Worker from the Department of Community Services and a Federation of Foster Families Foster/Adoptive Parent Co-Trainer.
+Training is facilitated by a Regional Foster Care/Adoption Recruitment Worker from the Department of Community Services and a Federation of Foster Families Foster Caregiver/Adoptive Parent Co-Trainer.

 FFFNS TRAINERS –